-Chris Williams, Partner A former Washington State Assistant Attorney General and Seattle Public Schools Senior General Counsel, Chris has spent most of his career focusing on children’s rights.
-He has experience as a trial and appellate attorney, in-house counsel for the largest school district in the Pacific Northwest, and in advising a number of nonprofit and other corporate entities. more
+Chris Williams, Founding Partner A former Washington State Assistant Attorney General and Seattle Public Schools Senior General Counsel, Chris has spent most of his career focusing on children’s rights.
+He has experience as a trial and appellate attorney, in-house counsel for the largest school district in the Pacific Northwest, and in advising a number of nonprofits. more

 Angela Shapow, Of Counsel Angela joined Cedar Law because of her particular interest in educational justice.
 She holds a Bachelor’s degree in Philosophy from Boise State University and a Juris Doctor from the University of Idaho.
 Prior to practicing law Angela directed and taught at an early childhood education center she owned.
 Angela served as an extern law clerk to the Honorable Larry M. Boyle of the U.S. District Court, District of Idaho and was awarded a certificate of superior service as a judicial intern. more